mfmftwtw/sharelink.css/readme.md

 # sharelink.css

-`sharelink.css` including Facebook, Guthub, Instagram, Line, Linkedin, Mail, Pinterest, Reddit, Telegram, Tumblr, Twitter, WhatsApp and Youtube, fast and easy, only use HTML without using JavaScript, CSS and any images.
+`sharelink.css` including Facebook, Guthub, Instagram, Line, Linkedin, Mail, Pinterest, Reddit, Telegram, Tumblr, Twitter, WhatsApp and Youtube, fast and easy, only use HTML without using JavaScript, and any images.

 ## Quick Start